Devs2Rios/studyNotes/lalo/001-javascript/README.md

 >             -   A language to create interactive sites
 >         -   1996
 >             -   It has nothing to do with Java
->             -   Changes to LiveScript and to JavaScript to attract Java divelopers
+>             -   Changes to LiveScript and to JavaScript to attract Java developers
 >             -   Microsoft launches IE and copies JavaScript into JScript
->         -   1997 - ECMA releases ECMAScript 1 (ES1), the first standar for JavaScript
+>         -   1997 - ECMA releases ECMAScript 1 (ES1), the first standard for JavaScript
 >         -   2009 - ES5 (ECMAScript 5) was released with a lot of new features
 >         -   2015 - ES6 (ECMAScript 2015) was released (biggest update)
 >             -   Changes to an annual release cycle